Best beaches in North Yorkshire

 Boggle Hole is a former smuggling cove.
 It has a good youth hostel and a tiny beach.
 The walk to Robin Hood’s Bay takes about an hour, with steep steps at either end of it.

 The village of Robin Hood’s Bay itself is lovely, with lots of narrow, pebbled streets with independent shops, cafes and pubs.
-It does get very busy during the holidays and weekends.
+It is also home to one of my favourite fish and chip shops: Maid Marion’s Fisheries on Albion Road.

 Runswick Bay is a part of the coast, which attracts a variety of visitors due to its sandy beach and rock pools.
 When the tide is out visitors can go fossil hunting in the exposed rocks.
 The beach is also popular with surfers, canoeists and anglers.
 The village itself is pretty quiet and no cars are allowed.
 There are two car parks on the way down to the beach, which is dog-friendly.